crossplane/upjet/docs/adding-support-for-management-policies.md

-# Adding Support for Management Policies (a.k.a Observe Only) in an Upjet Based Provider
+# Adding Support for Management Policies and initProvider in an Upjet Based Provider

 ## (Re)generating a provider with Management Policies